matthewnewell/CMMI-1.3-AI-Orchestration/README.md

-# BetterStrongerFasterCheaper
+# CMMI-1.3-AI-Orchestration

 *"Gentlemen, we can rebuild it.
 We have the technology."*

-**BetterStrongerFasterCheaper** is a Ruby on Rails reference implementation designed to demonstrate CMMI model framework. **CMMI Version 1.3 Staged Representation** was the last good CMMI model IMO.
-I built this app around 2015 with the help of some very talented and kind members of [Indy Hackers](https://www.indyhackers.org/) community.
+This project is a fusion of rigorous systems engineering and modern Agentic AI.
+It begins with a return to the fundamentals of CMMI v1.3—a model I learned at [TRW](https://en.wikipedia.org/wiki/TRW_Inc.).

+The CMMI is sort of a dead model.
+I might pivot over to IEEE 15288 and PMBOK.
+Not sure yet.

+## The Vision
+Develop specialized AI Agents for each CMMI Process Area (PA).
+These agents will actively orchestrate the software lifecycle—from "Requirements Management" agents that validate traceability, to "Project Planning" agents that manage estimation.
+It is a shift from static compliance to dynamic, AI-driven process execution.

+Refactor the original Ruby on Rails CMMI implementation into a Python stack to serve as the backbone for a Multi-Agent System (MAS).

 ---

-## 📈 The CMMI Maturity Model (CMMI v1.3 Inspired)
+## 📈 The CMMI Maturity Model (CMMI v1.3)

 | Level | Focus | Rails Implementation |
 | :--- | :--- | :--- |